Are you a detail-oriented and methodological person who likes spending time researching and analysing data?

 Step 2: Put Theoretical Knowledge Into Practice

-Many universities run internships and group consulting projects programs that help you apply your academic learning via practical experience and empower you to use your leadership skills and economic knowledge to deal with real-life scenarios.
+Many universities run internships and group consulting project programs.
+This help apply your academic learning via practical experience and empower you to use your leadership skills and economic knowledge to deal with real-life scenarios.

 Step 3: Join An Industry Association